 Step 2: Add SportsDevil’s File Source

-With that out of the way, installing the SportsDevil addon is a three-part process.
+With that out of the way, there are three parts to installing the SportsDevil addon.
 First, we need to tell Kodi where to find the repository that houses the addon we want.

 First, go to the Settings/System menu and click on the File Manager icon.

-Here we can add media libraries, either files stored locally on the same device or on your home network.
+Here we can add media libraries, either locally stored files on the same device or on your home network.
 In this case, we’re going to be pointing Kodi to the location of the repository we need.

 Click on Add Source to continue.

-In the Add Source menu box, click on <None> to add a custom source.
+Click on <None> in the Add Source menu box to add a custom source.

-Important Note: The main repository from the actual SportsDevil no longer works.
+Important Note: The central repository from the actual SportsDevil no longer works.
 It will let you install SportsDevil, but the addon won’t actually run.
-Thankfully, there are a handful of other repositories that still have the addon so you can install it.
+Thankfully, a handful of other repositories still have the addon, so you can install it.
 We’ll be using one of those here.

 Type in the following URL and click OK:

 As I mentioned, this is not the official repository.
-At the end of this tutorial, I’ll show you what happens when you install from the developer’s GitHub page.
+I’ll show you what happens when you install from the developer’s GitHub page, at the end of this tutorial.